okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/app-provisioning-connection/main/index.md

 ## Access Okta APIs

-First, you need access to Okta APIs regardless if you're setting up a token-based or an OAuth 2.0-based provisioning connection.
-You can access the Okta APIs with OAuth 2.0 authentication as a service app or a user.
+First, you need access to the Okta APIs regardless if you're setting up a token-based or an OAuth 2.0-based provisioning connection.
+You can access Okta APIs with OAuth 2.0 authentication either as a service app or a user.

 ### Get Okta API access as a service